rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/03-dimensions.md

   different languages.
 * `orderBy`: Can be `Order::Ascending` or `Order::Descending`.
 This
   defines how the dimension values are ordered in the summary table.
 If not specified, the default order is ascending.
+If the property is a relation, you can specify an array of `Order` instead, where the key is the property name of the relation and the value is the order direction.
 * `nullLabel`: Describes the dimension value when the source value is `null`, so the final output can be made more readable.